Rockbridge Alum Springs Historic District

 Rockbridge Alum Springs Historic District, also known as Jordan Alum Springs, and now known as Rockbridge Alum Springs - A Young Life Camp, is a historic 19th-century resort complex and national historic district near California, Rockbridge County, Virginia, United States.
 The district encompasses 16 contributing buildings, 10 contributing sites, and 4 contributing structures dating primarily to the 1850s, and associated with the operations of the Rockbridge Alum Springs, a popular 19th- and early-20th century mountain resort.
 The buildings are the barroom, store/post office, Montgomery Hall, the Gothic Building, the Alum Springs Pavilion, two cottages of Baltimore Row, the Ladies Hotel, four cottages of Kentucky Row, Jordan's House, a servant's quarters, a slave quarters, and a storehouse.
-The remaining structures are a well and the stone spring chambers and gazebo and bandstand of the Jordan Alum Springs.
+The remaining structures are a well, the stone spring chambers, gazebo, and the Jordan Alum Springs bandstand.
 The sites are primarily those of demolished cottages.
 It is one of the best-preserved antebellum springs resort complexes in Virginia.
 The resort remained in operation until 1941.
-It is currently owned and operated by Young Life, a non-denominational Christian youth organization, and has been operated as a year-round campground since 1992.
+It is currently owned and operated by Young Life, a non-denominational Christian youth organization.
+It has been operated as a year-round campground since 1992.

 It was listed on the National Register of Historic Places in 1989.